| | Country

 drops of this stuff over Colombia to target coca, the raw material

+for cocaine.
 There are a few pesky legal obstacles to

 overcome, however.
 Like the fact that the UN Biological and Toxic